-I’ve been thinking about this post for about 2 months now.
+I’ve been thinking about this post for about a few months now.

 Partly because I can’t believe 2 years have gone by and partly because the last 7 months have been emotional hell and I hate seeing how empty my blog has been.

 I decided last year that April is Queer Courtesan‘s official birthday and I’m glad I did.
 April is Spring for me.
 The time of consistent blue skies and warming winds.
 Being outside is more feasible.
 Putting my hands in the dirt and touching growing things fills my afternoons.
 Feeling like I can breathe after the gloom of winter lifts away.
 This year isn’t the same as past ones – COVID, isolation, three family deaths, a vague grief about the end of my degree – they shadow everything.